aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/customize-the-ribbon/_index.md

 {{% alert color="primary" %}}

-Microsoft Office 2007/2010 replaced menus and toolbars with a Ribbon at the top of the application window.
+Microsoft Office replaced menus and toolbars with a Ribbon at the top of the application window since office 2007.
 The Ribbon is customizable.
 Aspose.Cells allows you to

 - Keep Ribbon XML without parsing it,